Stealing from work is completely unethical!

 So, even if you think no one will notice that pen going missing or snacks disappearing from the breakroom, it is still considered as theft, and there are enormous consequences to face for even the smallest crime.

-If you’ve found yourself in a similar position (which is probably why you’ve winded up here) or if you’re thinking of pinching something at work, you might want to think twice!
+If you’ve found yourself in a similar position (which is probably why you’ve wound up here) or if you’re thinking of pinching something at work, you might want to think twice!

-Here we uncover what to do if you get caught stealing at work and the potential consequences you could face.
+Here, we uncover what could count as theft at work, what to do if you get caught stealing at work, and the potential consequences you could face.

 1. Consult an attorney

-Before you sign anything, you should seek legal advice.
-Consult an employment law attorney who will be able to advise you on the steps you should take.
-You could also contact a criminal defence attorney if your workplace has already pressed legal charges.
-They will present the options that you have and will advise on the potential agreements that you can put forward.
+Before you do anything, seek legal advice.
+Your best bet would be to consult an employment law lawyer who will be able to advise you on the steps you should take.
+If there have already been charges pressed against you, however, it’s best to contact a criminal defense attorney.
+They will present the options that you have and will advise on the potential agreements to help you move forward.

 2. Review your employee handbook